 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Sections 12920, 12921, and 12955, Government Code; Auburn Woods I Homeowners Ass'n v.
+Reference: Sections 12920, 12921, 12926, 12926.1, 12927, 12955, and 12955.3, Government Code; Auburn Woods I Homeowners Ass'n v.
 Fair Employment and Housing Com'n (2004) 121 Cal.App.4th 1578.

-§ 12070.
+§ 12185.
 Assistance Animals.

-(a) Assistance Animals include Guide Dogs, Signal Dogs, Service Dogs, Service Animals, and Support Animals as defined in section 12057.

-(b) Persons, including tenants, occupants, invitees, Owners, and others, are permitted to have Service Animals in all Dwellings (including Common Use and Public Use Areas), Residential Real Estate, and other Buildings involved in Residential Real Estate transactions, subject to the restrictions set forth in subsection (d) below.
-The only permissible questions that can be asked of an individual to determine if the animal is a Service Animal are: 1) "Are you a person with a disability?" and 2) "What is the disability-related task the animal has been trained to perform?"
-It is not permitted to ask the person with the disability to demonstrate the task.

-(c) Persons with disabilities who have a Support Animal may request a reasonable accommodation related to the individual's need for the Support Animal in Dwellings (including Common Use and Public Use Areas) and Residential Real Estate, and other Buildings involved in Residential Real Estate transactions.

-(1) The standards, procedures, and defenses in section 12065 for evaluating a request for a reasonable accommodation apply to a request to have a Support Animal as a reasonable accommodation.

-(2) A Support Animal certification from an online service that does not include an individualized assessment from a medical professional is presumptively considered not to be information from a reliable third party under section 12067.
-An individualized assessment means an assessment based on information that demonstrates that the individual has a disability, describes the needed accommodation (including the species of animal), and describes the relationship between the individual's disability and how the requested accommodation would enable the individual with a disability equal opportunity to use and enjoy a Dwelling or Housing Opportunity.
-A Person provided with such a certification must provide an opportunity to the individual requesting the accommodation to provide additional information that meets the requirements of section 12067 before denying a request for reasonable accommodation.
+- (a) Assistance animals include guide dogs, signal dogs, service dogs, service animals, and support animals as defined in section 12005(d). - (b) Persons, including tenants, occupants, invitees, owners, and others, are permitted to have service animals in all dwellings (including common use and public use areas), residential real estate, and other buildings involved in residential real estate transactions, subject to the restrictions set forth in subsection (d) below.
+The only permissible questions that can be asked of an individual to determine if the animal is a service animal are: 1) "Are you an individual with a disability?" and 2) "What is the disability-related task the animal has been trained to perform?"
+It is not permitted to ask the individual with a disability to demonstrate the task. - (c) Individuals with disabilities who have a support animal may request a reasonable accommodation related to the individual's need for the support animal in dwellings (including common use and public use areas) and residential real estate, and other buildings involved in residential real estate transactions. - (1) The standards, procedures, and defenses in sections 12176 through 12180 for evaluating a request for a reasonable accommodation apply to a request to have a support animal as a reasonable accommodation. - (2) A support animal certification from an online service that does not include an individualized assessment from a medical professional is presumptively considered not to be information from a reliable third party under section 12178(f).
+An individualized assessment means an assessment based on information that demonstrates that the individual has a disability, describes the needed accommodation (including the species of animal), and describes the relationship between the individual's disability and how the requested accommodation is necessary to afford the individual with a disability equal opportunity to use and enjoy a dwelling or housing opportunity.
+A person provided with such a certification must provide an opportunity to the individual requesting the accommodation to provide additional information that meets the requirements of section 12178 before denying a request for reasonable accommodation.